Learn More and ApplyAmerican Studies (BA)

 A student majoring in American Studies (AMS) is required to complete the Capstone offered by the AMS Department.
 AMS 301 may be waived for Honors students who are producing an Honors capstone thesis project and double majors when AMS is a student's secondary major and the student completes a thesis project through a capstone in their primary major; in these cases AMS 301 must be replaced with a 300 level AMD course.
 Students seeking these exceptions must discuss with the AMS Program Director in advance.

 Courses offered in the student's primary major cannot be taken to fulfill LSP Domain requirements.
-If students double major, LSP Domain courses may double count for both LSP credit and the second major.
+If students double major, LSP Domain courses or Honors courses may double count for both LSP and Honors credit, respectively, and the second major.
 Students who choose to take an experiential learning course offered by the major may count it either as a general elective or the Experiential Learning requirement.

 Major Requirements